What is Toad Patrol and Why Should You Join?

 Road Safety

-Our patrol takes place on a road that has become increasingly busier over the years so we have to be really vigilant during our time there.
-We place up signs warning drivers there are pedestrians on the road, we wear hi-vis jackets, and we take brightly coloured/white buckets and good torches in order to be clearly seen.
+Our patrol takes place on a lane that has become increasingly busier over the years, so we have to be really vigilant during our patrolling time there.
+We put up signs warning drivers that there are pedestrians on the road, we wear hi-vis jackets, and we take brightly coloured/white buckets and good torches in order to be clearly seen.
 Volunteers space themselves out as they walk up and down the road in order to spot and rescue more toads and to also help slow traffic (once they realise there are more people, most drivers tend to become more considerate – there are always a few exceptions though).
-You definitely need to be cautious, sometimes it feels a bit like a balancing act between keeping an eye on the road and scanning for toads but after a couple of patrols, you get into a rhythm and your confidence builds.
+You definitely need to be cautious, sometimes it feels like a balancing act between keeping an eye on the road and scanning for toads but after a couple of patrols, you get into a rhythm and your confidence builds as well as your nighttime eyesight!

 Spotting Toads

 Most of the time, the toads are fairly easy to spot, especially when you have a powerful torch, the trickier bit is spotting them in time.
-Even though toads walk and don’t jump they seem to appear just as you’ve wandered by which is why it’s essential to have plenty of volunteers keeping their eyes peeled.
+Even though toads walk (they don’t jump) they seem to appear just as you’ve wandered by which is why it’s essential to have plenty of volunteers keeping their eyes peeled.
 When we see one, we carefully pick it up and pop it into the bucket.
+The same goes for frogs and newts, they all come under our rescue umbrella.

-Once their movement begins to quieten down on the road, all amphibians are handed over to the toad patrol leader who will collate their numbers for research and conservation reasons, which is fed back to Froglife.
+Once their movement begins to quieten down on the road, all amphibians are handed over to the toad patrol leader who will collate their numbers for research and conservation reasons, and this is fed back to Froglife.
 The toads can then be safely released at their breeding ground.

 How Can You Get Involved?